Hair Loss Cycle

 Causes of Hair Loss

 In general, the main causes of hair loss include (but are not limited to) genetics, aging, hormonal imbalances, drug use, and systemic disease such as thyroid disease.
-Hair loss is most commonly found in the form of male or female pattern baldness, which is the process of healthy hair undergoing progressive miniaturization because of an ever shortening active growth phase.
+Hair loss is most commonly found in the form of male or female pattern baldness, which is the process of healthy hair undergoing progressive miniaturization because of an ever-shortening active growth phase.
 As hair follicles convert from terminal hair – typically characterized as thick and healthy looking – into vellus hair – more commonly seen as fine, thin and easily breakable – patients begin to have varying degrees of thinning.
 The rate at which a patient can experience such hair loss is dependent on genetics which determines how hormones affect the hair follicle, although other factors such as stress may trigger or accelerate pattern hair loss.

 Signs of Hair Loss

-Hair loss in men typically manifests itself in the form of early to late onset thinning.
+Hair loss in men typically manifests itself in the form of early to late-onset thinning.
 This condition can follow several patterns but typically begins as bitemporal recession, thinning in the crown area, and eventual progression to baldness on the top of the head.
-Meanwhile in women, hair loss is typically defined by gradual thinning of hair with widening of the part line and thinning on the top of the head without progression to total baldness in most cases.
+Meanwhile, in women, hair loss is typically defined by gradual thinning of hair with a widening of the part line and thinning on the top of the head without progression to total baldness in most cases.
 It is important for Dr. Griffin to correctly diagnose the cause of your hair loss, as subsequent treatment is dependent on each given patient’s specific hair condition.